 * Any course with a prefix of AN, EO, HI, PS, PY or SO (except HI 104 and HI 105).

-A 3-year version of this program is available.
+For students with a need for a reduced course load, a 3-year version of this program is available.
 Contact the Department Head for details.

 CL - Number of lecture/classroom hours per week for the course

 Curriculum for students entering program in 2014-15.

 The Electronic Engineering Technology Program at NHTI, Concord's Community College has graduated successful students since 1965.
 Great reasons to choose the EET program include:

 - Earn an Associate in Science in Electronic Engineering Technology in Degree in only two years

 - Exciting job opportunities for graduates or transfer your credits to a four year institution